 Active learning is an umbrella term that encompasses a number of different teaching approaches all of which shift the focus from the teacher delivering course

-What is Team-Based Learning?
 Team-Based Learning (TBL) provides a framework for a flipped course experience.
-Students prepare before class and then spend the majority of
+Students prepare before class and then spend the majority of class time solving problems

 In essence, service-learning is an educational tool that consists of three essential elements: Community service Curriculum connection Reflection There are many definitions of service-learning and